-The district school board must annually publish in the local newspaper, and report in writing to the State Board of Education by September 1 of each year the following information on the prior school year:
+The district school board must annually publish on the district website in the local newspaper, and report in writing to the State Board of Education by September 1 of each year the following information on the prior school year:

-- 1. The provisions of this section relating to public school student progression and the district school board's policies and procedures on student retention and promotion. - 2.
-By grade, the number and percentage of all students in grades 3 through 10 performing at Levels 1 and 2 on the reading portion of the Florida Standards Assessment. - 3.
-By grade, the number and percentage of all students retained in grades 3 through 10. - 4.
-Information on the total number of students who were promoted for good cause, by each category of good cause. - 5.
-Any revisions to the district school board's policy on student retention and promotion from the prior year.
+- The provisions of this section relating to public school student progression and the district school board's policies and procedures on student retention and promotion. - By grade, the number and percentage of all students in grades 3 through 10 performing at Levels 1 and 2 on the reading portion of the Florida Standards Assessment statewide standardized assessment. - 3.
+By grade, the number and percentage of all students retained in grades Kg 3-through 10. - 4.
+Information on the total number of students who were promoted for good cause, by each category of good cause. - Any revisions to the district school board's policy on student retention and promotion from the prior year.